ClemencioMoralesTW/solid-oop-principles/src/main/java/liskov_substitution/README.md

   * `SavingsAccount`: Allows deposits and withdrawals.
   * `FixedTermDepositAccount`: Just allows deposits, **and does not allow withdrawals**.

-The fact FixedTermDepositAccount breaks Liskov Substitution Principle (LSP).
+The fact FixedTermDepositAccount does not allow withdrawals breaks Liskov Substitution Principle (LSP), as long as not every subtype is interchangeable.
-**_Refactor all code in a new package that does not break LSP._**
+**_Refactor all code in a new package that does not break LSP._** (No need to actually add a balance.)

 Hint: It feels like some accounts are withdrawable and others are not...